Gui1983/m2i-jour2/README.md

 convention.
 New code added to Git suite is expected to match the overall style of existing code.
-Modifications to existing code is expected to match the style the surrounding code already uses (even if it doesn't match the overall style of existing code).
+Modifications to existing code is expected to match the style the surrounding code already uses (even if it doesn't match the overall style of existing code), etc.